The Executive Remuneration Review: Italy

 Corporate Governance Code requirements

-The board of directors must appoint a remuneration committee composed of non-executive directors, the majority of whom, including the president of the committee, being independent.
+The board of directors must appoint a remuneration committee of non-executive directors, the majority of whom, including the president of the committee, must be independent directors.
 At least one member must be an expert in financial or remuneration matters.

 Pursuant to Article 5 of the Corporate Governance Code, the board of directors, with the support of the remuneration committee, is required to establish a policy outlining the guidelines for the determination of the remuneration of directors and key management personnel.

 ii Substantive requirements under the Corporate Governance Code

 Article 5 of the Corporate Governance Code includes a series of principles and criteria directly addressing the structure of top executives' compensation to ensure that the executives' interests are aligned long term with those of a company's shareholders, and that they are also remunerated based on performance and results.